konnektr-io/external-dns-porkbun-webhook/README.md

 Depending where you run your service it can take a little while for your cloud provider to create an external IP for the service.

-Once the service has an external IP assigned, external-dns will notice the new service IP address and synchronize the Netcup DNS records.
+Once the service has an external IP assigned, external-dns will notice the new service IP address and synchronize the Porkbun DNS records.

-### Verifying Netcup DNS records
+### Verifying Porkbun DNS records

-Check your [Netcup domain overview](https://www.customercontrolpanel.de/domains.php) to view the domains associated with your Netcup account.
+Check your [Porkbun domain overview](https://porkbun.com/account/domainsSpeedy) to view the domains associated with your Porkbun account.
 There you can view the records for each domain.

 The records should show the external IP address of the service as the A record for your domain.